How To Create A Podcast On An iPhone Or iPad

 And Apple's Airpods would pick up your audio and almost everything else in the background.

-So you will need a microphone that can connect to your iPhone.
+So you will need an external microphone that can connect to your iPhone.

 You can pick up an inexpensive lavalier mic, aka a ‘lav mic.'
 A lav mic is a thin chorded mic that you can clip to your body, similar to those you see on news anchors or TV hosts.